fellMorto/Pathologic-2-Incomplete-Mod-Files/currentlyInMod.md

 - Miscellaneous short dialog

 ### New conversations
-- (C) after seeing the plague / plague guards on Day 3, new conversations are available with Capella and Aspity
+- (C) after seeing the plague (specifically talk to plague guards) on Day 3, new conversations are available with Capella and Aspity